 Cause Branding is for-profit businesses cooperating with non-profit businesses over a certain cause.
 The non-profit receives a boost in donations and the for-profit will receive a branding boost.
-Both happy by the end.
+Both are happy by the end.

 How does Cause Branding Help your Brand?

 Many companies start looking for non-profit partners since their customers and employees expect the company to participate in solving crucial social problems such as starvation and homelessness.
 In other words, people will be encouraged to use your services instead of your competitors' services since they feel better about doing good.

 The main purpose of Cause Branding is to build dependency between the cause and the brand.
 It builds an emotional connection between you and your customers.
 Cause Branding makes an opportunity for your customers and investors to do charity and help people in need.